bedatadriven/renjin-examples/appengine-servlet/README.md

-App Engine Java/Renjin Application

-## Skeleton application for use with Renjin and App Engine Java.
+# Example Google AppEngine WebApp using Renjin and the Servlet API

 The Java part of this web app simply defers to the R script WEB-INF/app.R